 This plugin allows you to create a subscribe form that automatically styles itself to match your blog’s design.

-If the email will be your primary approach to possible site visitors, then we strongly recommend you find out the best email marketing software for your business.
+If email will be your primary approach to possible site visitors, then we strongly recommend you find out the best email marketing software for your business.

 ConvertKit has been described by professionals in the field as “the power of Infusionsoft with the simplicity of MailChimp,” and you too will agree with that statement as soon as you start seeing its benefits!

-While working with email templates and trying to find ways to compel people to subscribe, you will notice this: “Sign up to my free newsletter” is not a good enough, if the worst incentive nowadays.
+While working with email templates and trying to find ways to compel people to subscribe, you will notice this: “Sign up to my free newsletter” is not good enough, if the worst incentive nowadays.

 Your offer needs to be so good and compelling that they won't think twice to register!

 This is done by approaching the possible readers with something they need and having the interest to keep on looking.

 Check out some of the posts on this site to get an idea of what forms and incentives you could use on various posts and pages to earn email subscribers.

 5. Connect the blog to social media accounts

-Social media is quite a work by it's self.
-It needs it's own time to create posts and captions that are appealing to visitors.
+Social media is quite a work by itself.
+It needs its own time to create posts and captions that are appealing to visitors.
 Add tags that drive in the right audience.

-So at the beginning of your site's life, social media as useful as it is, it can also be a big distraction.
+So at the beginning of your site's life, social media as useful as it is, can also be a big distraction.

 Instead, focus first on the real content of your site and only add up one or two social channels at a time before spending time growing a presence everywhere else.

 6. Set a fixed blog posting schedule

 This step is the core function of your blog.
-All other steps are to support and help blog being seen.
+All other steps are to support and help the blog be seen.
 But creating original content is the most important work of all!

 Most of your time will go to writing and posting high-quality content.
 Especially at the beginning!